Home / Politics (page 20)

 Afenyo-Markin petitions Bagbin to recall Parliament

 The Majority Leader, Alexander Afenyo-Markin, has petitioned the Speaker of Parliament, Alban Bagbin, to reconvene Parliament.
 This request follows dissatisfaction among the Majority caucus regarding the Speaker’s decision to adjourn the session indefinitely on Tuesday, July 30, 2024.
-In a letter sent on Wednesday, July 31, Mr. Afenyo-Markin underscored the …
+In a letter sent on Wednesday, July 31, Mr. Afenyo-Markin underscored the need to reconvene Parliament to address and implement critical government …

 Read More »